-- Accumulation distribution to beneficiaries on which the trust was not required to pay California tax because the beneficiaries' interest was contingent - Sections 665-668.
+- Accumulation distribution to beneficiaries on which the trust was not required to pay California tax because the beneficiaries' interest was contingent - Amounts included in gross income of United States shareholders from foreign corporations

+Federal law taxes the accumulated income of a trust under IRC Sections 665-668.
 If a trust has a California resident trustee or beneficiary, the beneficiary is contingent, and the trust has not filed a California return and paid California tax as the income was accumulated, then the beneficiary is entitled to the benefit of income averaging under the provisions of R&TC Sections 17745(b) and (d).

 Under IRC Section 951, if a foreign corporation is a controlled foreign corporation (CFC) at any time during any taxable year, then U.S. shareholders who own stock in a CFC on the last day of the taxable year in which it was a CFC must include in gross income their pro-rata share of income.
-The pro-rata shares are included in the income of U.S. shareholders even though there shareholders.
+The pro-rata shares are included in the income of U.S. shareholders even though there may be intervening entities in a chain between a CFC and such shareholders.
 California has no similar provision.

-Accumulation Distribution of Trusts, to compute the part of the accumulation distribution includable in your California adjusted gross income.
+Use California form FTB 5870A, Tax on Accumulation Distribution of Trusts, to compute the part of the accumulation distribution includable in your California adjusted gross income.